 Article and Photos by Celia Abernethy/Milanostyle.com

-The people present in the photos were asked in advanced and had given permission to be photographed for milanostyle.com.
+The people present in the photos were asked and have given permission to be photographed for milanostyle.com.

-Many thanks to Italy Food Culture who kindly invited Milanostyle.com to experience the colors and flavors of their town.
-All opinions of the author’s experience are her own and have not been influenced in anyway.
+Many thanks to Italy Food Culture who kindly invited Milanostyle.com to experience the colors and flavors of their town on the Milano Food Tour.
+All opinions of the author’s experience are her own and have not been influenced in any way.